fuentesjr/fuentesjr.github.io/vault/rails.journey.md

 id: 5c02e7fb-1063-4218-8752-096750ca1663
 title: Rails Journey
 desc: ''
-updated: 1617201769594
+updated: 1622084351613
 created: 1616980293670
 ---

 Journey is a module written by Aaron Patterson (AKA @tenderlove) that became the routing solution for Rails as of Rails 3.2, and was officially merged with Rails 4 and up.
 It is a facinating piece of work involving Computer Science topics/concepts such as GTGs, NFAs, Lexers, Parser, ASTs, and Grammars.
+Furthermore, it makes use of [[Racc|ruby.parsing.racc]]

 ## Articles